Adarshpm1087/flow_beginner-mod6/README.md

 #### Deploy the contract
 * Compile the contract using the Cadence Compiler.
-* Deploy the contracts "NFTCore.cdc" and "NonFungibleToken.cdc" to the Flow network node.(NOTE: deploying address should be updated on all required .cdc files)
+* Deploy the contracts "NonFungibleToken.cdc.cdc" and "NFT_1.cdc" to the Flow network node.(NOTE: deploying address should be updated on all required .cdc files)
-* Create the collection with "createCollection.cdc"
+* Create the collection with "CreateColl.cdc"
-* Mint a new NFT with "Deposit NFT.cdc"
+* Mint a new NFT with "DepoNFT.cdc"
 * Use Scripts to display metadata of the NFT's

 #### Other Usable Functions Inside The Contract